-- A mixture model is a kind of probabilistic model that assumes the data were generated by the following process: - Choose one of the mixture components at random. - Sample the data point from the distribution associated with that mixture component. - If the mixture components have a nice form, we can do exact inference in the model.
-This includes: - inferring the posterior distribution over mixture components for a given data point - making predictions about missing input dimensions given the observed ones - Mixture models have two sets of parameters: - the mixing proportions

-- the parameters associated with each component distribution - The log-likelihood gradient is the expected gradient of the joint log-probability, where the expectation is with respect to the posterior over latent variables - The E-M algorithm is a more efficient way to learn the parameters.
-This alternates between two steps: - E-step: Compute the responsibilities (defined as the posterior probabilities) - M-step: Compute the maximum likelihood parameters for each component, where each data point is weighted by the cluster's responsibility
+- A mixture model is a probabilistic model that assumes the data were generated by the following process: - Choose one of the mixture components at random. - Sample the data point from the distribution associated with that component. - If the mixture components have a nice form, we can do exact inference in the model: - we can infer the posterior distribution over components for a given data point - we can make predictions about missing input dimensions given observed ones - Mixture models have two sets of parameters: - the mixing proportions - the parameters associated with each component distribution - The log-likelihood gradient is the expected gradient of the joint log-probability, where the expectation is with respect to the posterior over latent variables - E-M is a more efficient way to learn the parameters.
+It alternates between two steps: - E-step: Compute the responsibilities (defined as the posterior probabilities) - M-step: Compute the maximum likelihood parameters for each component, where each data point is weighted by the cluster's responsibility